 Ashleigh won the Fedora Award for Best Actress at the 2016 Venice International Film Festival for her performance as “Vicki Maloney” in Ben Young’s HOUNDS OF LOVE.
 Variety hailed Ashleigh’s performance as “fearless.”
 The film made its North American debut at the 2017 South by Southwest Film Festival in Austin and also premiered at the 2017 Tribeca Film Festival in New York.

-In 2016, Cummings was also the recipient of the very competitive and prestigious Heath Ledger Scholarship awarded by Australians in Film.
-Established in 2008 in memory of Australian actor Heath Ledger, who served as an ambassador for the organization, the scholarship is open to all young and emerging Australian actors to help winners with career and educational opportunities in the United States.
+In 2016, Ashleigh was also the recipient of the very competitive and prestigious Heath Ledger Scholarship awarded by Australians in Film.
+Established in 2008 in memory of Australian actor Heath Ledger, who served as an ambassador for the organization, the Scholarship is open to all young and emerging Australian actors to help winners with career and educational opportunities in the U.S.

-Now based in both Los Angeles and Australia, Cummings is continuing on her path as one of Australia’s newest and most unique acting talents.
+Now based in both in Los Angeles and Australia, Ashleigh is continuing her path as one of Australia’s newest and most unique acting talents.